Mrkebubun/adblock-to-bitcoin/README.md

 ## Supported Browsers / Adblockers

 Demo code is tested with Adblock Plus and uBlock on Google Chrome on a Mac.
 Any other combinations, use at your own risk (and this is open source software, feel free to submit PRs).

+# How you can help

+* Engineer? * -- Can you help with cross-browser compatibility and bringing this project to multiple browsers?
+* Publisher? * -- We need DATA!
+The thesis behind this project is that for brands that have a loyal following, we might be able to get close to PPC unit economics with bitcoin donations.
+[Contact me on twitter](http://twitter.com/owocki)
+* Data Scientist? * See above ^^, we need DATA!
+* Bitcoin Enthusiast? * Help us grow the real-world use cases for BTC.
+If you see this tool on a website, donate.
+* Media/Publishing Enthusiast? * Help us migrate the publishing industry into the 21st century.
+If you see this tool on a website, donate.

 # Donate